bdwilliamson/flevr_supplementary/data_analysis/exact_ms_code/README.md

 # The (nearly) exact code used in the data analysis for the `flevr` paper

-This repository contains code to reproduce the analyses in ["Flexible variable selection in the presence of missing data"](https://arxiv.org/abs/2202.12989) by Williamson and Huang (2022+).
+This repository contains code to reproduce the analyses in ["Flexible variable selection in the presence of missing data"](https://arxiv.org/abs/2202.12989) by Williamson and Huang (_International Journal of Biostatistics_, 2023).
 All analyses were implemented in the freely available R programming language; specifically, version 4.0.2.
 All analyses use the R package `flevr` version 0.0.2.
 The code will not run unless you have access to the study data, which are not publicly available.
 Several lines of code have been changed to maintain confidentiality for labs within the EDRN.

 The R scripts contain the code necessary to do assess the performance of the variable selection procedures and to select the final set of variables:
 * `clean_data.R`: clean two analysis datasets (one for each outcome)